Chocolate biscuit

-A chocolate biscuit is a biscuit (cookie) which is covered in chocolate, or which has been made by replacing some of the flour with cocoa powder.
+A chocolate biscuit is a biscuit (called "cookie" in the US) which is covered in chocolate, or which has been made by replacing some of the flour with cocoa powder.

 Chocolate biscuits are quite popular in places all over the world, particularly the United Kingdom.
 The composition and recipe may vary considerably and there is often legislation to specify how the biscuit may be described.
 In the United Kingdom, a biscuit made without an external coating may only be described as "chocolate" if it contains at least 3% of dry cocoa solids.
 If there is a coating, this must contain cocoa butter as the fat to be described as chocolate, rather than just "chocolate-flavoured".

 In 1891, the Cadbury brothers filed a patent for a chocolate-coated biscuit.

 Tax

 The exact structure and composition is significant in determining the taxation applicable in the United Kingdom as valued-added tax (VAT).
 The general principle is that luxury foods such as confectionery are taxable, while basic foodstuffs are not.
 Case law and rulings have determined that a chocolate-covered biscuit such as a chocolate digestive or Kit Kat is taxable while a chocolate-chip cookie or Jaffa cake is not.